dehxy/Satisfactoryay/README.md

 Description:

 This repository contains a game save for Satisfactory 1.0.
-Satisfactory is a factory-building game where players construct and automate factories to produce goods.

 How to Use: